J. Walter Christie: Early life and career

-Christie was born in New Milford, New Jersey in the Campbell-Christie House, on May 6, 1865.
+Christie was born to Jacob Brinkerhoff Christie and Elizabeth Van Houten Christie in New Milford, New Jersey, in the Campbell-Christie House, on May 6, 1865.
 He started working at the age of sixteen at the Delamater Iron Works while attending classes at the Cooper Union in New York City.
 He eventually became a consulting engineer for several steamship companies and during his spare time did some work on early submarine designs.
 After the Spanish–American War he developed and patented an improved turret track for naval artillery.

 At about the same time, he was working on designs for a front-wheel-drive car, which he promoted and demonstrated by racing at various speedways in the United States, including the Readville Race Track and the 1905 Vanderbilt Cup race.
 His car was knocked out of a race by a collision with Vincenzo Lancia who was at the time leading the race in a Fiat.
 Lancia was enraged, but presumably noticed the Christie car's vertical-pillar coil-based independent front suspension: the then unusual configuration was used subsequently for the Lancia Lambda.